lyngon/redgrease/docs/source/executing.rst

 An even more succinct way of executing GearFunction objects is to specify the target connection directly in the action that closes the function.
 I.e the :meth:`run() <redgrease.gears.OpenGearFunction.run>`  or  :meth:`register() <redgrease.gears.OpenGearFunction.register>` action.

-RedGrease has extended these methods with a couple additonal arguments, which are not in the standard RedisGears API:
+RedGrease has extended these methods with a couple additional arguments, which are not in the standard RedisGears API:

 - ``requirements`` - Takes a list of requirements / external packages that the function needs installed.

-- ``on`` - Takes a Gears (or RedisGears) client and immedeately executes the function on it.
+- ``on`` - Takes a Gears (or RedisGears) client and immediately executes the function on it.

 .. literalinclude:: ../../examples/exe_example.py
     :start-after: # # Method 4